IBCNServices/orcon/README.md

-# Orchestrator Conversation
+# orcon: a Kubernetes relationship orchestrator

-This repository contains a prototype implementation of the Orchestrator Conversation; a service orchestration framework inspired by Juju.
+This repository contains a prototype implementation of the Orchestrator Conversation; a service orchestration framework for Kubernetes.

 ## Prerequisites